TobGerken/ACT_ManeuverFlags/README.md

     ACT-America: L3 Merged In Situ Atmospheric Trace Gases and Flask Data, Eastern USA", https://doi.org/10.3334/ORNLDAAC/1593

-Code is provided for documentation purposes only.
+Code is in this repository is provided for documentation purposes only and will only be updated if Maneuver Flags are recalculated.

 ## Explanation of Maneuver Flags